Having perfect wedding songs, an interview with Michael Benson

 What are the main parameters that differentiate wedding musicians?

-- UP TO DATE: Great wedding musicians stay current with songs that might seem too hard, or too unlikely for a live band to pull off.
+- UP TO DATE: Great wedding musicians stay current with wedding songs that might seem too hard, or too unlikely for a live band to pull off.
 If you legitimately cover jazz and Sinatra, Macklemore and Beyoncé, Eminem, Usher, Earth Wind And Fire, Michael Jackson and Bruno Mars, and everything else in between those, you’re doing a great job.

 A good wedding service provider shows warmth and kindness, not arrogance, in conveying confidence in their ability to sense a couple's interests and assure them their event goals will be achieved.
 They can also point out tips to help the party succeed or issues to avoid that will hinder their event, assuming they have seen both aspects many times.